frfn/ramping-up-java/README.md

 # HashMap

-A hash map is a collection of items, mostly known for it's constant time, and key/pair value design!
+A hash map is a **collection** of items, mostly known for its constant time, and key/pair value design!

 ```
 HashMap<Integer, Car> = new HashMap<Integer, Car>();